 Experience the world through the eyes of National Geographic photographers.

-Photo by @adamjdean | People attend Friday Prayer at Tehran University in Tehran, Iran, December 2013.
+Photo by @adamjdean | Shoppers walk through the bazaar in Tehran, Iran, November 2013.

 Photo by David Chancellor @chancellordavid | An elephant calf, in northern Botswana, is covered in insulating fluffy hair.
 The sparse hair seen on older elephants has the opposite effect: Of all terrestrial animals, elephants have the greatest need to reduce heat because of their high body volume to skin surface.
 Ear flapping, dust baths, water spraying, and the blood flowing through their large ears help, but it isnt enough to reach the required heat release.
 The little-noticed wiry hairs spaced out across an elephant can, in a slight breeze, enhance its ability to lose heat by up to 23%.
 The hairs act as "pin fins," and this is in fact the first documented example in nature where heat transfer due to low-density hair covering produces a desirable effect.
 As the planet warms, we’ll inevitably need to rely more on nature’s ability to compensate for our actions.
 To see more follow me @chancellordavid .